 The TLS update will roil the small business community at the very same time that new chargebacks will hit.
 Visa and American Express are due to lift their temporary blocks on EMV counterfeit chargebacks in April.

-The overlay of these disruptive circumstances could very well create new winners and losers in the marketplace.
+The overlay of these disruptive circumstances could very well create new winners and losers among payment servicers in the United States.

 Because RevChip was built from the ground up for EMV and Apple Pay, it benefits from a modern software architecture.
 RevChip runs TLS 1.2, the PCI Council’s recommended version, and is capable of automated field updates that enable a quick transition when the next TLS version becomes necessary.